sh4wty1/sh4wty1/README.md

 **`Junior Dev · Fullstack`**

-> I'm a self-taught developer from São Paulo, currently preparing to start my degree in Computer Science at UFABC.
-I work mainly with Web Development, including Frontend and Backend, and I enjoy building projects that > involve modern web technologies.
-I learn quickly and like to understand how things work behind the scenes.
+> I'm a Computer Science student at UFABC and currently working as a Junior Developer / Intern, focused on building modern web applications.

+> I work mainly with Python and JavaScript across both backend and frontend development, and I enjoy turning ideas into real, functional products.

+> Most of my interest in programming comes from understanding how things work under the hood — from web architecture and APIs to security and system design.

+> Outside of coding, I'm constantly learning, experimenting, and building projects to improve both my technical and problem-solving skills.

 **`Native Portuguese | Advanced English`**